New rates would take effect Nov. 1, 2019

 Electric and Natural Gas Decoupling

-The third rate adjustment, which affects both electric and natural gas service, is related to Avista's decoupling mechanisms.
-Decoupling is a mechanism designed to break the link between a utility's revenues and customers' energy usage.
-Avista's actual revenue, based on kilowatt hour and therm sales will vary, up or down, from the level included in a general rate case and approved by the Commission.
+The third rate adjustment, which affects both electric and natural gas service, is related to Avista’s decoupling mechanisms.
+Decoupling is a mechanism designed to break the link between a utility’s revenues and customers’ energy usage.
+Avista’s actual revenue, based on kilowatt hour and therm sales will vary, up or down, from the level included in a general rate case and approved by the Commission.
 This could be caused by changes in weather, energy conservation or the economy.
-Generally, our electric and natural gas revenues are adjusted each month based on the number of customers, rather than kilowatt hour and therm sales.
+Generally, Avista’s electric and natural gas revenues recorded each month are adjusted to be based on the number of customers, rather than kilowatt hour and therm sales.
 The difference between revenues based on sales and revenues based on the number of customers is surcharged or rebated to customers beginning in the following year.

-If approved by the Commission, the rate changes would be effective Nov.
-1, 2016.
-As a result of the filings, residential electric customers in Washington using an average of 957 kilowatt hours per month would see their monthly bills change from $83.91 to $86.19, an increase of $2.28 per month, or approximately 2.7 percent.
-Residential natural gas customers using an average of 66 therms per month would see their monthly bills change from $61.85 to $58.81, a decrease of $3.04 per month, or approximately 4.9 percent.
+If approved by the Commission, residential electric customers in Washington using an average of 918 kilowatt hours per month would see their monthly bills change from $81.59 to $82.16, an increase of $0.57 per month, or approximately 0.7 percent.
+Residential natural gas customers using an average of 66 therms per month would see their monthly bills change from $47.79 to $54.85, an increase of $7.06 per month, or approximately 14.8 percent.

-The percentage change for electric and natural gas customers varies by rate schedule and depends on how much energy a customer uses.
+The percentage change for electric and natural gas customers varies by rate schedule and is dependent upon how much energy customers on the respective rate schedules use.

 If approved, customers would see the following rate adjustments: